valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/Drivers_Arduino_boards/Driver_Arduino_nano.md

     #define AUTO_STOP_INTERVAL 2000
     long lastMotorCommand = AUTO_STOP_INTERVAL;
 ````
-The AUTO_STOP_INTERVAL will tell how much time the program will be executing the last command sent, if it was an o 255 255 the motors will be rotating at max speed in open loop for 2000 ms.
+The AUTO_STOP_INTERVAL will tell how much time the program will be executing the last command sent, if the command is `o 255 255`, the motors will be rotating at max speed in open loop for 2000 ms.

 - Another change that had to be made is the change of the variable index in the original code by argIndex since it seems that in ESP32 index enters in conflict with a function integrated of the system.